-In the meantime we maintain the advantages of a management team that think like owners, a balance sheet free of legacy liabilities and a short-tailed book of business that will respond to pricing adjustments relatively quickly.
-As we strive to learn from our mistakes of the past year, we will persistently pursue our objectives of enhancing the value of our current operations, finding suitable acquisitions at sensible prices and identifying investment opportunities in public securities that carry acceptable levels of risk and offer possibility of meaningful gains.
+As we go forward, we maintain the advantages of a management team that thinks like owners and a strong balance sheet free of legacy liabilities.
+We will continue to put emphasis on underwriting first while we pursue our objectives of enhancing the value of our current operations, finding suitable acquisitions at sensible prices, and identifying investment opportunities in public securities that carry acceptable levels of risk and offer the possibility of meaningful gains.